 A Relationship Matrix can be used to present a number of views of the stakeholders.
-The matrix is a spreadsheet like view that is often more appealing to many managers and non-technical audiences.
-Any number of matrices can be created that relate stakeholders to other models elements including other stakeholders.
+The matrix is a spreadsheet view that is often more appealing to many managers and non-technical audiences.
+Any number of matrices can be created that relate stakeholders to other model elements, including other stakeholders.

 Learn More: Relationship Matrix